Optimal Scheduling Policy for Minimizing Age of Information with a Relay: Optimal Policy for Minimizing Average Weighted Sum AoI

+Intuitively, since the AoI at the destination node either increases by $1$ or is set to be equal to the AoI at the coordinating relay, the AoI at the destination node cannot be lower than the AoI at the coordinating relay.
+Lemma \ref{lem:AoI_ap_vs_AoI_des} confirms this intuition.

+Another lemma which will be used to analyze the optimal policy is given below.
+The following lemma represents the AoI at the coordinating relay and destination nodes as the sum of the AoI reductions by sampling and updating. \begin{lemma} The sum AoI at the coordinating relay and at the destination node following a policy $\pi$ can be represented as follows.
+For any $\pi$ and $t$, where

-We will prove this lemma using mathematical induction.
-First, we focus on the proof for the expression of the sum AoI at the relay.
+\end{lemma} \begin{IEEEproof} We prove this lemma using mathematical induction.
+First, we focus on the proof for the expression of the sum AoI at the coordinating relay.
 Suppose \eqref{eq:sumAoI_ap} holds for $t>1$.
-Since evolution of AoI at the relay follows \eqref{eq:evol_ap},
+Since the evolution of AoI at the coordinating relay follows \eqref{eq:evol_ap},

 By supposition, \eqref{lem2_temp1} can be rewritten as